Baer scores 17 points as Iowa beats Illinois 83-62

 Iowa grabbed control by ripping off 23 of 28 points during the decisive stretch in the second half.
 Baer made three of the Hawkeyes’ six 3s during the run, and Luka Garza connected from long range to make it 71-47 with 7:48 left.

+While Baer took aim from long range, Cook had the biggest highlight of the game when he reached back to slam home Bohannon’s perfectly placed pass on an inbounds play early in the second half.

+“We ran it to perfection,” Bohannon said.
+“It definitely adds another spark to the game.
+We kind of broke out a run after that and there was no turning back.”

-Joe Wieskamp scored 13 points for Iowa, and Tyler Cook finished with 12.
+Wieskamp scored 13 points for Iowa, and Cook finished with 12.
 Connor McCaffery had eight of the Hawkeyes’ 25 assists on 31 baskets.

 The Illini shot 52 percent from the field and placed four players in double figures, but couldn’t keep up defensively.
-Giorgi Bezhanishvili scored 12 points, and Trent Frazier and Tevian Jones each scored 11.
+Trent Frazier and Tevian Jones each scored 11 points, and Ayo Dosunmu finished with 10.

 BIG PICTURE